Optimal stopping and divestment timing under scenario ambiguity and learning: Introduction

 Here, $\mathcal T$ is the set of admissible stopping times.
 Since the true scenario is not known by the agent, the stopping time may not depend on the scenario.
 However, the stopping decision may depend on a signal (e.g., observed carbon emissions), which may progressively reveal incomplete scenario information through a learning process.

-In this paper, we are interested in the setting of scenario ambiguity, where the prior scenario \violet{probability distribution is} also unknown.
-We work in the framework of smooth model of decision making of \cite{klibanoff2005smooth}, which in the present setting boils down to solving the following problem: \violet{ } Here, \violet{$\mathcal P$} still plays the role of a reference probability measure on the set of scenarios, but different scenario pay-offs are distorted by the agents in their optimization problem through the function $v: \reals \to \reals$, a concave function representing the aversion of investors towards the ambiguity.
-As a result of this distortion, the agents affect more importance to pessimistic scenarios (with low pay-offs) even if their reference probability is small.
+In this paper, we are interested in the case where the prior scenario \violet{probability distribution is} also unknown.
+We work in the framework of smooth model of decision making of \cite{klibanoff2005smooth}, which in the present setting boils down to solving the following problem: \violet{ } Here, \violet{$\mathcal P$} still plays the role of a reference probability measure on the set of scenarios, but different scenario payoffs are distorted by the agents in their optimization problem through the function $v: \reals \to \reals$, a concave function representing the aversion of investors towards the ambiguity.
+As a result of this distortion, the agents affect more importance to pessimistic scenarios (with low payoffs) even if their reference probability is small.

-Our contribution is two-fold: on the more theoretical side, we study for the first time optimal stopping problems in the setting of \cite{klibanoff2005smooth} considering a representation of \eqref{eq:introduction} in terms of the sup-inf problem \eqref{eq:generaldualdrapeau}-\eqref{eq:Gfordrapeau} derived from \cite{drapeau2013risk}.
-We follow the approach of \cite{belomestny2016optimal}, based on randomization of stopping times, to prove that one can invert supremum and infimum in this problem and that the problem admits a solution under suitable conditions.
-Being able to swap the order of the supremum and infimum is crucial because it allows to address the original, non-standard optimal stopping problem by solving a classical, inner optimal stopping problem, using well-known techniques.
-On the more applied side, we present two examples showing how the present framework can be used to numerically solve two optimal divestment problems with scenario ambiguity and learning.